back

 Did you know that spotting bad design is actually much easier than spotting good design?
 The aesthetics of design and your opinion about it may be subjective.
 But a design not serving its purpose is anything but subjective.

 A company’s name that you misread in a logo is an instant giveaway, for example.
 A website that gives you anything but the information you were looking for.
-Or even worse, icons that are so confusing you don’t know where to click and eventually just give up.
+Or even worse, icons that are so confusing you don’t know where to click and eventually just give up (or design fails like these that are both obvious and hilarious).

 Bad design can be an information overload, ignoring usability, a confusing interface, or all of the above.
 One thing is for sure; it results in frustrated consumers, the single most important thing a business does not want.